-- IFRS deferred acquisition costs in relation to the covered business are not included in the MCEV shareholders' net worth, which amounted to 283.6m TL as of June 30, 2019 and 273.9m TL as of December 31, 2018. - IFRS deferred income reserves in relation to the covered business are not included in the MCEV shareholders' net worth, which amounted to 45.1m TL as of June 30, 2019. - Difference in technical provisions between IFRS and MCEV arises because the IFRS basis does not allow for equalisation reserves which are included in the statutory reserves used to derive the MCEV shareholders' net worth.
+- IFRS deferred acquisition costs in relation to the covered business are not included in the MCEV shareholders' net worth, which amounted to 354.5m TL as of June 30, 2020 and 303.7m TL as of December 31, 2019. - IFRS deferred income reserves in relation to the covered business are not included in the MCEV shareholders' net worth, which amounted to 42.6m TL as of June 30, 2020 and 46.1m TL as of December 31, 2019. - Difference in technical provisions between IFRS and MCEV arises because the IFRS basis does not allow for equalisation reserves which are included in the statutory reserves used to derive the MCEV shareholders' net worth.

-The increase in MCEV shareholders' net worth is due to the capital generation capability of the business after allowing for the dividend payment in the end of the year.
+The decrease in MCEV shareholders' net worth is due to the drop in reference rates as well as dividend payments since the end of the year.